TileDB-Inc/TileDB/doc/source/tutorials/writing-dense.rst

 -----------------------

-The writing performance can be affected by various factors, such as the tiling, compression and query layout.
+The writing performance can be affected by various factors, such as the tiling, filters and query layout.
 See the :ref:`performance/introduction` tutorial for more information about the TileDB performance.